anroysko/path-optimizer-site/doc/user_stories.md

 - As a user, I want to make a new map
 - As a user, I want to edit a map
 - As a user, I want to delete a map
+- As a user, I want to edit the hex grid of a map
 - As a user, I want to share maps by giving out its URL
 - As a user, I want to register
 - As a user, I want to log in